 A complete application will consist of the following documents uploaded through the online application system, along with filling out the Visiting Fellowship Application Form and Institutional Required Information Form (IRIF):

-The application for the academic year opens in August, the deadline is October 1.
+The application for the academic year opens on August 1, with the deadline of October 1.

 Fellowships are awarded on a competitive basis.
 A committee composed of Kellogg Institute Faculty Fellows evaluates the applications based on the following selection criteria: